-Find any object in AD given its SID.
+→distinguished name.

+:param distinguished_name: A relative or absolute distinguished name within the

+→domain to look up.

+:param attributes_to_lookup: Attributes to look up about the object.
+Regardless of ...

+⇔what's specified,

+(continues on next page)

+'''

+''' the object's name and object class attributes will be. ⊸queried. :param controls: A list of LDAP controls to use when performing the search.
+These whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: an ADObject object or None if the distinguished name does not exist.
+If. →the object can be cast to a more specific subclass, like ADUser, then it will be. find_object_by_sid(self, sid: Union[ms_active_directory.environment.security.security →config_constants.WellKnownSID, str, ms_active_directory.environment.security_security →descriptor_utils.ObjectSid], attributes_to_lookup: List[str] = None, object_class: str →= None, return_type=None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> →Union[ms_active_directory.core.ad_objects.AD0bject, ms_active_directory.core.ad →objects.ADUser, ms_active_directory.core.ad_objects.ADGroup, ms_active_directory.core. →ad_objects.ADComputer, NoneType] Find any object in AD given its SID.
 This function takes in a user's objectSID and then looks up the user in AD using it. →SIDs are unique so only a single entry can be found at most.

-The user SID can be in many formats (well known SID enum, ObjectSID object, \\ →canonical SID format, or bytes) and so all 4 possible formats are handled.

-:param sid: The object's SID.
-This may either be a well-known SID enum, an ObjectSID. ⊶object, a string SID in canonical format (e.g. S-1-1-0), object SID bytes, or the hex\ →representation of such bytes.

-:param attributes\to\lookup: A list of additional LDAP attributes to guery for the →object.
-Regardless of what's specified, the object's name and object class.

-→attributes will be queried.

-:param object\class: Optional.
-The object class to filter on when searching. →Defaults to 'top' which will include all objects in AD.
+The user SID can be in many formats (well known SID enum, ObjectSID object, or bytes) and so all 4 possible formats are handled. :param sid: The object's SID.
+This may either be a well-known SID enum, an ObjectSID. →object, a string SID in canonical format (e.g. S-1-1-0), object SID bytes, or the hex →representation of such bytes. :param attributes_to_lookup: A list of additional LDAP attributes to query for the. →object.
+Regardless of what's specified, the object's name and object class. →attributes will be queried. :param object_class: Optional.
+The object class to filter on when searching. →Defaults to 'top' which will include all objects in AD. :param return_type: Optional.

-:param return\type: Optional.
 The class to use to represent the returned objects. →Defaults to ADObject.

-If a generic search is being done, or an object class is used. →that is not yet supported by this library, using ADObject is recommended.

-:param controls: A list of LDAP controls to use when performing the search.
-These\ whether or not certain properties/attributes are critical, which\ →influences whether a search may succeed or fail based on their availability.

-:returns: an ADObject object or None if the group does not exist.

-find\objects\with\attribute(self, attribute\name: str, attribute\value, attributes\to\ →lookup: List[str] = None, size\limit: int = 0, object\class: str = None, return\

--type=None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> List[Union[ms\
+If a generic search is being done, or an object class is used. →that is not yet supported by this library, using ADObject is recommended. :param controls: A list of LDAP controls to use when performing the search.
+These whether or not certain properties/attributes are critical, which ⇒influences whether a search may succeed or fail based on their availability. :returns: an ADObject object or None if the group does not exist. find_objects_with_attribute(self, attribute_name: str, attribute_value, attributes_to →lookup: List[str] = None, size_limit: int = 0, object_class: str = None, return -type=None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> List[Union[ms →active_directory.core.ad_objects.ADUser, ms_active_directory.core.ad_objects.
+ADComputer, ms_active_directory.core.ad_objects.ADObject, ms_active_directoryIndexONTHOWNERDED. →objects.ADGroup]] '''

-→active\directory.core.ad\objects.ADUser, ms\active\directory.core.ad\objects.

-→ADComputer, ms\active\directory.core.ad\objects.ADObject, ms\active\directory.core.ad\ →objects.ADGroup]]

-Find all AD objects that possess the specified attribute with the specified value. →and return them.

-:param attribute\name: The LDAP name of the attribute to be used in the search.

-:param attribute\value: The value that returned objects should possess for the what's specified, the groups' name and object class\